 Number of topics you define, which will be determine the makeup of the analysis.
 If you type 0, then the optimal number of topics will be assessed optimizing over the number of topics which would produce the model with the highest topic coherence possible.
 You will still be required to set the minimum and maximum number of topics over which the optimization is made (as well as the resolution of the search interval)

 Name the model

 Will keep all label names as lower case

-Will remove stop words, including words like “the”, “and” or “be”.
-Only works with English
+Will remove stop words, including words like “the”, “and” or “be” in English.

 This option will trigger the script to return the basic form of a word.
 This may help avoid orthographically different words which are actually the same.

 Threshold for the words in the vocabulary defined by number of occurrences.

 This parameter will discard any word which overall frequency in the corpus is above the indicated percentage (useful to get rid of uninformative very frequent words)